-Freedom of expression may sometimes be used as a defence to allegations of harassment.
-Although it is a fundamental right and REAch2 recognises that workers have the right to express their religious, political and philosophical beliefs in the workplace within limits, freedom of expression will never be used as justification for making statements or comments which discriminate against or harass, or incite violence or hatred against other people, particularly by reference to their protected characteristics.
+The Trust recognises that freedom of expression is a fundamental right and staff have the right to express their religious, political and philosophical beliefs in the workplace.

+Freedom of expression will not be accepted as a defense to allegations of harassment or bullying.
+It is not a justification for making statements or comments that discriminate against, or harass, or incite violence or hatred against other people or specific groups by reference to their characteristics.